Digital Commons Collection Policy

 - To provide an open access platform for Fogler Library Special Collections materials

-- To provide a publishing platform for open access or subscription content from the University of Maine
+- To provide a publishing platform for open access content from the University of Maine

 Scope of the Digital Commons Collection

 University of Maine faculty, student, and staff intellectual and creative output

 - Published, peer-reviewed literature